Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

     interval
     intervalCount
     amountDueNow
+    subscriptionStartDate
+    schedule {
+      id
+      name
+      downpaymentWithTax
+      durationInterval
+      durationCount
+      startMoment
+      paidUpFront
+      billingCount
+      billingInterval
     }
   }
+}
 ```

 `Downpayment` and `startDate` are optional parameters.
-Without them, the subscriptions default will be used.
+Without them, the defaults defined by the schedule will be used.

 ## Caveats